WHY LIFE ALEXANDRO

 The project is being carried out across 51 sites in the Natura 2000 network, spread across 10 Italian regions (Tuscany, Lazio, Calabria, Apulia, Sardinia, Sicily, Abruzzo, Veneto, Emilia-Romagna, Friuli-Venezia Giulia) and in Croatia (Zadar)

-Istituto di Ecologia Applicata (capofila), Croatian Society for Birds and Nature Protection, Ente di Gestione per i Parchi e la Biodiversità-Delta del Po, Parco Nazionale del Circeo, Parco Regionale della Maremma, Parco Regionale Migliarino San Rossore Massaciuccoli, Istituto Superiore per la Protezione e la Ricerca Ambientale (ISPRA), Legambiente Nazionale APS Rete Associativa ETS, LIPU ODV, Ministero della Difesa Arma dei Carabinieri-Comando Unità Forestali, Ambientali e Agroalimentari, Riserve Naturali Regionali Orientate del Litorale Tarantino, SMART Revolution Srl, Università di Pisa-Dipartimento di Biologia.
+Istituto di Ecologia Applicata (coordinator), Croatian Society for Birds and Nature Protection, Ente di Gestione per i Parchi e la Biodiversità-Delta del Po, Parco Nazionale del Circeo, Parco Regionale della Maremma, Parco Regionale Migliarino San Rossore Massaciuccoli, Istituto Superiore per la Protezione e la Ricerca Ambientale (ISPRA), Legambiente Nazionale APS Rete Associativa ETS, LIPU ODV, Ministero della Difesa Arma dei Carabinieri-Comando Unità Forestali, Ambientali e Agroalimentari, Riserve Naturali Regionali Orientate del Litorale Tarantino, SMART Revolution Srl, Università di Pisa-Dipartimento di Biologia.

 LIFE AND NATURA 2000